OzanYasin/git-and-github-bootcamp/README.md

 Major releases signify significant changes that is no longer backwards compatible.
 Features may be removed or changed substantially.

 > 2.0.0

+## Viewing Tags

+`git tag` will print a list of all the tags in the current repository.

+We can search for tags that match a particular pattern by using git tag -l and then passing in a wildcard pattern.
+For example, `git tag -l "*beta*"` will print a list of tags that include "beta" in their name.